CRC Insurance, Southern Risk

 AmCOMP ‘s insurance subsidiaries will repay $2.8 million in excessive profits it realized for accident years 2003, 2004 and 2005.
 It also will repay $5.6 million for excessive profits for accident years 2004, 2005 and 2006.

-The merger is expected to be completed in late October.
+The AmCOMP merger with Employers is expected to be completed in late October.

 AmCOMP specializes in workers’ compensation insurance for small- to mid-sized employers.
 Employers specializes in workers’ compensation insurance for small businesses working in low-to-medium hazard industries.